• Skip to primary navigation

 • La Chambre aux Confitures - jams by Lise Bienaimé.
 (I love her name, meaning well-loved, much like preserves!)

-• Hat's - popular bakery and pâtisserie with the locals.
+• Hat's - popular bakery and pâtisserie with the locals (more around town).

 old storefront of a bakery in Aix-en-Provence called Jacob's Boulangerie